ContrerasA/Node_Ubuntu_Automated_Deployment/README.md

 5. Follow the prompts and provide the necessary information when prompted.
 6. Sit back and let the script automate the installation and setup process.

-The script will ask you for a username, and a domain name.
-The domain name should be just the domain name without the protocol or TLD
-> ex: *Enter domain name:* `mysupercooldomain`

 Please note that the script assumes a basic familiarity with server administration and Node.js application deployment.
 It's essential to review the script and ensure it aligns with your specific requirements before running it.